ParchmentMC/Website/docs/mappings.md

 1. **Names should be named based on the parameter types and context of use.**
     - They should be verbose and use complete words.
 Avoid omitting essential information for the purpose of keeping the name compact.
-    - Use the surrounding mojang class, field, and method names to infer parameter names.
-Prefer matching the mojang naming rather than trying to improve on it.
     - {:.small-text} _Examples:_ `BlockPos adjacentPos, BlockPos currentPos`, not `BlockPos pos1, BlockPos pos2`
+    - Use the surrounding Mojang class, field, and method names to infer parameter names.
+Prefer matching the Mojang naming rather than trying to improve on it.
+      - If matching the mojang name leaves a parameter's usage unclear, consider adding a parameter javadoc with an explanation of that parameter.
+    - {:.small-text} _Example:_

+      ```java
+      private boolean cantTouchThis;

+      /**
+       * @param cantTouchThis If the parameter name is unclear, a parameter javadoc could be added to explain the
+       *                      usage in more detail.
+       */
+      public Foo(boolean cantTouchThis) { // Note this parameter is named to match the field name
+        this.cantTouchThis = cantTouchThis;
+      }

+      ```

 1. **Avoid abbreivations or acronyms.**
     - _Exception:_ Common or well-known abbreviations can be used: `IO` (input-output), `Id` (identifier).